 10x Designers launched Jul 2023.
 Moda launched Feb 2026.
 10x Designers has had more time to iterate and build a user base.
 Moda had the advantage of launching into a more defined market with clearer user expectations.

-Pick 10x Designers if you want the product with the larger community behind it; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Education.
+Pick 10x Designers if you want the product with the larger community behind it; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Community.

 Pick Moda if community size matters less to you than engagement depth; you prefer newer tools with fresher tech; you need something that also covers Graphic Design.